 The installation program will copy all required files and create program startup and desktop shortcuts.
 When prompted, it is suggested that the code be installed to the default installation directory such as [drive]:\hysplit4.
 Simple names are suggested.
 Names with spaces may not be properly handled by the GUI and some of the older command-line based programs.
 Also note that normally installing on top of an older version of HYSPLIT will proceed without any problem.
 However, the installation may hang if there are read-only files or if any of the programs are in-use.
 The easiest solution is to rename to old hysplit directory prior to the installation of the newer version.

 Although a global map background file is provided, HYSPLIT can also be customized with higher resolution map background files.
 Note that some browsers require disabling the "Smart Download" features for these self installing files to transfer.
 The Readme.txt file contains a summary of what is contained within the HYSPLIT install.

-Public access to HYSPLIT is limited to executable versions for Windows or Mac.
-LINUX executables may be obtained from Christopher Judd at the NYS Department of Health.
-A LINUX source code repository is available from NOAA for non-commercial use (send an email to email@example.com to request the LINUX source code after registering for HYSPLIT access).
+Public access to HYSPLIT is limited to executable versions for Windows, Mac, and LINUX.
+LINUX distributions may be obtained from HYSPLIT for LINUX or from Christopher Judd at the NYS Department of Health.
+A LINUX source code repository is available from NOAA for non-commercial use (send an email to email@example.com to request the LINUX source code after registering for HYSPLIT access) if you cannot obtain a LINUX distribution from either of the two sources mentioned.
 If you make modifications and/or add additional capabilities to the code, we expect the code to be shared with the HYSPLIT user community.
 In that respect, please email firstname.lastname@example.org with any major changes to the code (along with documentation) and they will be added to the repository.
 HYSPLIT is a community development effort.